Koźmin Wielkopolski: History

+During World War II, Koźmin Wielkopolski was under German occupation from 6 September 1939 to 23 January 1945.
+In 1939–1940, the German gendarmerie carried out expulsions of Poles, who were deported to the General Government in the more-eastern part of German-occupied Poland, while their houses, shops and workshops were handed over to German colonists as part of the Lebensraum policy.
+The occupiers operated a Nazi prison for women in the town.
+The Polish resistance was active in Koźmin.
+The Orły ("Eagles") Polish underground newspaper was printed in Koźmin, and distributed in Koźmin and other nearby towns.
+Janusz Podlewski, commander of the local unit of the Home Army, was arrested by the Gestapo in July 1944, and then imprisoned in various prisons and the Mauthausen concentration camp, where he was liberated by American troops.

 One of the best-preserved Jewish cemeteries in Greater Poland is located in Koźmin Wielkopolski, along Wierzbowa Street.
 It includes more than 250 graves, dating back as far as 1806.
 The cemetery is maintained by a local teacher, Jerzy Fornalik, who is also the author of a multicultural education program, "Anty-Schematy," for students from Poland, Israel, Germany, and other countries.

 A former women's prison from World War II, which housed female political prisoners under the Nazi occupation, is located along present-day Klasztorna Street.
 Currently a youth education center is located in the building.
 Some of the prisoners are buried in a mass grave, commemorated by a monument, in the cemetery along Poznańska Street.